 Availability of Terms: All the terms described below are subject to change.
-If any of these terms change (other than a change in the Annual Percentage Rate ("APR") due to a change in the index and you decide, as a result, not to enter into an agreement with us, you are entitled to receive a refund of any fees that you paid to us or anyone else you paid through us in connection with your application.
+If any of these terms change (other than the Annual Percentage Rate, sometimes referred to as the "APR") and you decide, as a result, not to enter into an agreement with us, you are entitled to receive a refund of any fees that you paid to us or anyone else you paid through us in connection with your application.